wikibonsai/wikibonsai/docs/USE.md

 ### In The Abstract

 If all has gone well, this process of note-making will feel like unrolling a map of the material you're reading, listening to, watching or experiencing.
-It will lay bare the concepts within and make available via [touchpoints][wikbon-doc-design--an-api-for-the-mind] which will make original sources easier to rediscover, make new connections to, and integrate with the rest of what you know.
+It will lay bare the concepts within and make available via [touchpoints][wibomd-doc-design--an-api-for-the-mind] which will make original sources easier to rediscover, make new connections to, and integrate with the rest of what you know.
 It should feel fairly intuitive.

 ## A Bird's Eye View